davidly/ArmOS/README.md

 ## FAQ
 * Why did you build this?
 I wanted to learn about Arm64.
 * What use is this emulator?
 Not much beyond a learning tool.
+Oh, and it's kind of neat to run Arm64 apps on non-Arm64 CPUs.
 * Wow, the emulator looks really slow.
 Why?
 I strived for clarity rather than performance.
 This is espcially true for SIMD instructions.
 * Will you implement the full instruction set?
 I currently plan to, if I can find a reasonable way to test it.
 To date all testing is with actual apps, not with assembly code.
-* This is very silly but I'd like to help.
-I would appreciate pull requests to complete the full instruction set.
+* This is very silly but/so I'd like to help.
+I would appreciate pull requests to complete the full instruction set, reuse more code, and improve performance.